chandra-lindy/cna_assign/README.md

 The `assign` keyword when used after selecting the nurses and empty beds will display each assignment for each previously selected nurses in the order of nurse selection.

+### Clearing Inputs

+Use the `clear` keyword to clear all `nurses` selections and `empty` bed inputs in the event changes need to be made.
+This will clear the slate and the app will behave as if you had just logged in.